G0RELLA/gorella_base/_sources/procedure.md

 # General procedure

+Provide information regarding the general procedure and methods thar are to be used in your lecture to make sure everyone can follow along and become an active part of it.
+This includes dates, times, infrastructure, materials, software, etc.

+You can use the rainbow of Open Science as a guide.

 ![rainbow os](static/rainbow_os.png)

-_Provide information regarding the general procedure of your specific GORELLA lecture to make sure everyone can follow and become an active part.
-This includes dates, times, infrastructure, materials, etc. ._